shyreneching/prosdev-hw-unittest/README.md

 3. After running all the tests and everything passed, take a screenshot of the results and add it as a section in the README.

 ## Results
+*TODO: Insert screenshot of the results from the command line*
 ![screenshot result](screenshot.jpg)